Arrive Osaka, Japan

 Sado-ga-shima | Kodo Taiko Drummers

-Travel off the beaten path and arrive at pastoral Sado Island, with its rice paddies; bamboo groves; and dramatic, surf-pounded seacoasts.
+Travel off the beaten path and arrive at pastoral Sado Island, with its rice paddies, bamboo groves, and surf-pounded seacoasts.
 Political exiles, deposed emperors and intellectuals were once “banished” to live in this beautiful setting.
 Today, opt for a nature excursion to Ogi Peninsula and its lighthouse, or a relaxing Taraibune tub-boat tour.
 Later, enjoy an exclusive, private performance by the fabled Kodo taiko drummers.
 Return to your ship and set sail for the west coast of Japan’s mainland.

 Otaru | Historic Canal